lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

 }
 ```

 You can see that we still use the model view matrix.
+At is has been explained beore we will scale the skybox, so we need that transformation matrix.
 You may see some other implementations that increase the size of the cube that models the sky box at start time and do not need to multiply the model and the view matrix.
-We have chosen this approach because it’s more flexible and it allow s to change the size of the skybox at runtime, but you can easily switch to the other approach if you want.
+We have chosen this approach because it’s more flexible and it allows us to change the size of the skybox at runtime, but you can easily switch to the other approach if you want.

 The fragment shader is also very simple.